jberry93/Notebook/Notes/Javascript/Javascript_6.md

 `after` = The word that we are replacing `before` with

-Here is the initial function:
+Here is the initial function with test cases:

 ```Javascript
 function replace(str,before,after){